Beau chocolat chaud au sirop d'érable au cafe

 • Dark or white chocolate shavings

-• A drizzle of caramel or extra chocolate sauce
+• An extra drizzle of caramel or chocolate sauce

-These toppings turn a simple hot chocolate into a truly comforting dessert.
+These toppings transform a simple hot chocolate into a truly comforting dessert.

 Yes.
-You can prepare a hot chocolate base (milk + Hollander sauce) and keep it in the fridge for up to 24 hours.
-Reheat gently before serving and add the Virgin Mady syrup at the very last moment to preserve all its flavour.
+You can prepare a hot chocolate base (milk + Hollander sauce) and store it in the refrigerator for up to 24 hours.
+Reheat gently before serving and add the Virgin Mady syrup at the last moment to preserve all its flavor.

-How can you make this hot chocolate even more indulgent?
+How to make this hot chocolate even more delicious ?

-• Add an espresso shot to make a chocolate-maple-coffee mocha.
+• Add espresso and make it a chocolate-maple-coffee mocha.

-• Try a “S’mores” version with whipped cream, toasted marshmallows and crushed biscuits.
+• Try a “S’mores” version with whipped cream, toasted marshmallows and crumbled cookies.

-Has a soft spot for espresso, but also for cappuccino made with Sproud pea milk.
+Has a weakness for espresso, but also cappuccino with Sproud pea milk.

 Leave a comment